 If you haven't set up your Courses & Classes, the page will reflect this.

-You should then go to School > School Structure > School Year Setup > Step 6.
-Courses & Classes to schedule lessons from registration forms, copy over your courses from last year, import a TimeTabler file or set up your courses and classes from scratch.
-Take a look at the New School Year Setup Guide for how to do this.
+You should then go to School > School Structure > School Year Setup > Step 6 to schedule lessons from registration forms, copy over your courses from last year, import a TimeTabler file or set up your courses and classes from scratch.

-Once you've completed step 6, when you return to the Courses & Classes page you will now see a list of all the scheduled Registration Forms.
+Once you've completed step 6, you will see a list of all the scheduled Registration Forms.
 You can then mark this step as complete.

 If you don't have registers set up, your teachers won't be able to take attendance on your first day back!

 To check they've been set up, first take a look at when your registers should start.
 Go to School > School Structure > Academic Years, then select the upcoming academic year.